 In 2017, the UOIM was established and one of the responsibilities of the newly established authority is also integration of asylum seekers into the labour market.
 In practice, NGOs also help asylum seekers find employment.

 After nine months, applicants are also allowed access to vocational training.
+In practice asylum seekers prefer to find employment and enter vocational training after obtaining international protection.

 Article 87(1) IPA.